Ninjalemur/ninjalemur.github.io/_posts/2023-05-11-sheets-techniques_002.md

 {% include figure.html path="assets/img/sheets_techniques/map_tab-labelled.png" class="img-fluid rounded z-depth-1" %}

-1. A row counter that counts the number of rows in a tab
+1. A row counter that counts the number of rows in a sheet
 2. A column checker that returns the column letter of a given column
 3. A string that concatenates sheet name, column, and rows to create a range string (eg Sheet1!A1:A10)
 4. Nameranges that refer to the ranges strings in the tab

 What the map tab is doing is reducing the number of time full column ranges are called in array formulas from "every time a column is referenced" to "once per data tab".
 This drastically reduces the performance overhead while retaining the benefit of dynamically responding to varying number of rows.
 How does it accomplish this via each of the components?
-Let's step through each of the components to find out.
+Let's step through each of them to find out.

 ### Row counting
 ```